-In the middle of the Lent Term of the Lower Sixth, there is an online meeting for parents and students to launch the higher education process.
-We escort the entire year group to a UCAS (University Central Admissions Service) Convention at the end of the Lent Term.
-This is followed in June with a 'UCAS Day' as part of our bespoke 'Taking Responsibility' Course.
-Students are encouraged to visit relevant Open Days and highly encouraged to take part in any taster courses during June and July.
+In the Lent Term of the Lower Sixth year, there is an online meeting for parents and students to launch the higher education process.
+The whole year group will have the opportunity to attend a UCAS event and also be given support to start their applications during their General Studies sessions.
+Students are encouraged to visit relevant Open Days and highly encouraged to take part in any taster courses and/or summer schools during June and July.

-In the Michaelmas Term of the Upper Sixth, students, in conjunction with their tutors, apply through UCAS for chosen courses and institutions.
+Starting their UCAS application in the summer term, the Upper Sixth return in the Michaelmas Term and in conjunction with their tutors, apply through UCAS for chosen courses and institutions.
 We place the very highest emphasis on the compilation of positive references and the meticulous filling in of the application form, particularly the student's personal statement.
-We host a personal statement workshop day early in September.
 The statement can often go through half a dozen drafts to bring it to the right pitch.
 We also supervise applications to non-university courses such as Art and Drama Colleges.
-In November we put on an event dedicated to informing students about apprenticeships.